WellyZhang/CoPINet/README.md

 | :---   | :---:  | :---:   | :---:  | :---:       | :---:          | :---:      |
 | Acc    | 33.00% | 35.80%  | 42.00% | 48.00%      | 49.10%         | **56.37%** |

+For CoPINet, we note that after cleaning the code, we can potentially get numbers slightly better than reported in the paper.
+Here, we only show numbers we got when we submitted the paper.

 # Dependencies

 **Important**